-8 Things Every Beginner Oracle DBA Should Know
+8 Essential Oracle DBA Concepts Every Beginner Should Know

-If you have just taken on the responsibilities of a DBA, it’s hard sometimes to know which skillsets are most crucial to your job.
+If you have just taken on the responsibilities of a database administrator (DBA), it’s hard sometimes to know which skillsets are most crucial to your job.
 The job responsibilities of DBAs are vast and complex and often dip into other areas of IT – so which ones should you hone first?
+Learning Oracle DBA concepts and skills is essential for success in this field.
+Knowing how to install Oracle Database software is a fundamental step, as it ensures you can set up and configure the database environment effectively.
+Additionally, there are structured learning pathways and resources available to help you learn Oracle DBA, even if you don’t have prior IT knowledge.

 In this blog post, we’re going to outline the ones we think will be more helpful as you get started on your DBA journey.
 Although learning on the job is a continuous and never-ending process, there are certain skills and concepts that are critical from the start.
 As a general rule, we believe it’s a good idea for early-career DBAs to develop a 360-degree view of how your databases interact with various subsystems — OS, network, firewalls, server hardware, and storage systems, to name a few.
 Our suggestions will be rooted in this concept.

-Here’s a checklist of eight job requirements in which a beginner Oracle DBA should build expertise:
+Here’s a checklist of eight job requirements in which a beginner Oracle DBA should build expertise.
+The following tasks are essential for a beginner Oracle DBA to focus on:

 Installing and configuring Oracle